Minnesota Skills-Based Hiring Accelerator

 What skills-based practices can look like across the talent lifecycle

-Update and implement new interview guides and rubrics
+· Update and implement accurate and empowering interview guides and rubrics.

-Upskill new workers and enable internal mobility, e.g.
+Retention: Upskill workers and enable internal mobility, e.g.

 *Foundational to skills-based talent efforts are a universal skills language(ontology) and an understanding of required and preferred competencies (skills, knowledge, and abilities)*